LEBANESE HERITAGE DAYS

 The festival was established in 1978 to recognize and commemorate the rich traditions of the Lebanese-American community in Easton.

-In addition to the delectable Lebanese fare, which includes (but certainly is not limited to) hummous (chick pea dip) and tabbouli (fresh vegetable and bulgar wheat salad) and grilled items such as shish kabob and chicken with garlic sauce, the grounds come alive this year with live Arabic music.
+In addition to the delectable Lebanese fare, which includes (but certainly is not limited to) hummus (chick pea dip) and tabouli (fresh vegetable and bulgar wheat salad) and grilled items such as shish kabob and chicken with garlic sauce, the grounds come alive this year with live Arabic music.

 The highlight of the weekend, however, is the performances of the children’s ethnic dance troupes on Saturday and Sunday evenings.